 Moon Travel Guides range in size from 200 pages to approximately 600 pages.
 The destination and focus of the guide determine its size, and the author typically has 6–12 months to research and write the book.
 Each book must conform to its respective series guidelines (we will provide guidelines only to those candidates who are selected to write a proposal).
 The author is also responsible for providing photos and map materials.

-We are currently looking for authors for the following destinations.
+We are currently looking for authors for the following destinations and topics.
 Unless otherwise indicated, the titles listed are Moon Handbooks.

 Address all correspondence to: